MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Background

-- Begin the migration process via the downloadable **Surface Hub 2S OS Migration Launcher - Microsoft Teams Rooms** app, which you can install directly on a Surface Hub 2S or remotely via Intune or other cloud management tools.
+- Begin the migration process via the downloadable **Surface Hub 2S OS Migration Launcher - Microsoft Teams Rooms** app, which you can install directly on a Surface Hub 2S or remotely via Microsoft Intune or other cloud management tools.

 > [!NOTE]
-> The Migration Launcher app is designed exclusively for Surface Hub 2S devices transitioning from the Windows 10 Team edition OS to the Microsoft Teams Rooms on Windows experience.
+> The Migration Launcher app is designed exclusively for Surface Hub 2S devices transitioning from the Windows 10 Team edition operating system to the Microsoft Teams Rooms on Windows experience.
 It triggers the migration process under specific [prerequisite conditions](#prerequisites) and has no other functionality or user interface.

 ### Migration Launcher app deletes OS and data